stefanlesser/nature-of-order/_notes/building-is-an-essential-order-creation-process.md

 - new particles through interaction with each other
 - living organisms through the morphogenetic process

-The process of building is an [[order]]-creating process of equal importance.
-Understanding how it works is of essential importance for understanding our world.
+The process of building is an order-creating process of equal importance.
+Understanding how it works is of essential importance for [[Arrangement in space is fundamental to how we understand our world|understanding our world]].

 #book/The Nature of Order/1 The Phenomenon of Life/Prologue#